My Wife's Family (1956 film): Cast

+Production

+It was a remake of the 1941 British film My Wife's Family, and is the third British film of the stage farce of the same name by actor Fred Duprez.

 Critical reception

+The Monthly Film Bulletin wrote: "A further adaptation of the slapstick comedy by Fred Duprez (previously filmed in 1931 and 1941), this new production, in colour, serves as a vehicle for two comedians with agreeably contrasting personalities.
+Ronald Shiner as Doc Knott gives a robust display of over-confidence, while Ted Ray successfully suggests the harassed Jack.
+But their determined efforts are largely defeated by the lack of originality in both dialogue and situations.
+Of the supporting players, Fabia Drake makes an imposing Arabella and Robertson Hare gives his customary caricature of the hen-pecked husband."

-TV Guide wrote, "The third screen version of Fred Duprez's play proves once and for all there's no hope of reviving the dead...Overplayed without shame, but that doesn't help the ancient jokes any."
+TV Guide wrote, "The third screen version of Fred Duprez's play proves once and for all there's no hope of reviving the dead...
+Overplayed without shame, but that doesn't help the ancient jokes any."

 Sky Movies noted a "broad comedy, with Ronald Shiner and Ted Ray extracting the maximum number of laughs out of the mother-in-law-coming-to-stay situation.
 Fabia Drake gives a sharply-observed portrait of the old battleaxe."